David-OConnor/pyflow/README.md

 database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the [pypi warehouse](https://github.com/pypa/warehouse).

-- By not requiring Python to install or run, it remains intallation-agnostic and environment-agnostic.
+- By not using Python to install or run, it remains intallation-agnostic and environment-agnostic.
 This is important for making setup and use as simple and decison-free as possible.
 It's especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
 This avoids